junhopark/junhoparkmusic-v2/acoustic-worship.md

 permalink: /acoustic-worship/
 ---

-This is an album that I recorded just before my son was born and it contains 1 original 8 cover worship songs.
+This is an album that I recorded just before my son was born and it contains 1 original and 8 cover worship songs.

 You can purchase the album by going to any of the following: